 Vitamin C helps to repair free radicals to help prevent cancer.
 Vitamin C is easily depleted from the body, so supplementation is key.
 Skin creams do not provide a large enough dose of vitamin C, so eating citrus fruits and taking oral supplements are the best ways to increase the level in your body.

 Polypodium Leucotomos Extract (PLE)

 This extract comes from a fern in Central America.
 It helps to preserve the skin’s fibroblasts that build and restore collagen, which combats wrinkles and sagging skin.
 It also provides protection from UV rays.
 Taking 500 milligrams before sun exposure can help to reduce the risk of skin cancer.

-Taking 500 milligrams of glucosamine a day goes a long way in fighting fine lines and sagging skin.
+Taking 500 milligrams of glucosamine a day goes a long way in improving joint health as well as fighting fine lines and sagging skin.
 There are also topical creams that contain glucosamine that help to reduce wrinkles as well.
 Glucosamine also accelerates wound healing, improves skin hydration and decreases wrinkles.